ibrahim-sakr/extreme_project/README.md

 ## Run

-import Postman Collection and Env then start sending requests
+from `assets/postman` import Postman Collection and Env then start sending requests

 ## Services FLOW